-Dr. Stino enjoys working alongside and mentoring neuromuscular fellows, neurology residents, and medical students who rotate with him in clinic or inpatient service.
-He serves on the Peripheral Nerve Society Junior Board, which helps organize an annual educational course for attendees.
-His online videos on autoimmune neuropathy, small fiber neuropathy, and postural tachycardia syndrome have been viewed by thousands.
+He enjoys working alongside and mentoring neuromuscular fellows, neurology residents, and medical students who rotate with him in clinic or inpatient service.
+He is an active member of the Peripheral Nerve Society and the American Academy of Neuromuscular and Electrodiagnostic Medicine.

 Areas of Interest

-Research interests include the evaluation of drug therapies and outcome measures in patients with autoimmune neuropathy, both through investigator initiated and multi-center work.
-He has also conducted research on pain control in neuropathy patients
+Research interests include the evaluation of drug therapies and outcome measures in patients with autoimmune, diabetic, and cryptogenic polyneuropathy.

-Peripheral neuropathy; autoimmune neuropathy; autoimmune myopathy; myasthenia; and autonomic disorders.
+Peripheral neuropathy; autoimmune neuropathy; autoimmune myopathy; and myasthenia.